 IFRS 9 introduces a single approach for the classification and measurement of financial assets according to their cash flow characteristics and the business model they are managed in, and provides a new impairment model based on expected credit losses.
 IFRS 9 also includes new regulations regarding the application of hedge accounting to better reflect an entity's risk management activities especially with regard to managing non-financial risks.
 The Group plans to adopt the new standard on the required effective date and will not restate comparative information.
 During 2017, the Group has performed an impact assessment of all three aspects of IFRS 9.
 This assessment is based on currently available information and may be subject to changes arising from further reasonable and supportable information being made available to the Group in 2018 when the Group will adopt IFRS 9.
 The Group does not expect a significant impact on its balance sheet or equity on applying the classification and measurement requirements of IFRS 9.
 Further, the Group does not apply hedge accounting.
 IFRS 9 requires the Group to record expected credit losses on all of its loans and trade receivables, either on a 12-month or lifetime basis.
 The Group will apply the simplified approach and record lifetime expected losses.
-Due to the nature of its receivables, the Group does not expect a significant impact on its balance sheet or equity on applying the mature of its receivables, the Group does not expect a significant impact on its balance sheet or equity on applying the mature of its receivables, the Group does not expect a significant impact on its balance sheet or equity on applying the mature of its receivables, the Group does not expect a significant impact on its balance sheet or equity on applying the impairment model under the IFRS 9 standard.
+Due to the nature of its receivables, the Group does not expect a significant impact on its balance sheet or equity on applying the impairment model under the IFRS 9 standard.